farzaa/SimpleMultilayerPerceptron/README.md

 ```python
 weights += np.dot(inputs.T ,change_in_error)
 ```
 Why do we do *dot* the *transpose* of the inputs with the change in error?
+The transpose is done so that the math works out.
+The actual dot happens

 Answer to two questions I had that were very important to my understanding of this code:

 1. You may be asking yourself, why do we even need this concept of a slope?
 Why can't we just adjust our weight matrix based on the error?
 This comes down to that concept of nonlinearity.
 If we *only* use the error matrix, where ``` error = keys - prediction```, to adjust the matrix than we're just adjusting the weights by some linear fucntion and our neural network is just as good a single layer perceptron.

-2. It is **very important**  to understand the following concept.
+2. Why can't we just adjust our weight matrix based on the slopes?
+It is **very important**  to understand this concept.
 You may notice that we did not adjust our weight matrix at all until the very end.
 We first adjust our error matrix by multiplying by our slopes, and *THAN* we change our weight matrix.
 But why is this, why not just multiply the SLOPES by the elements in our WEIGHT matrix?
 Wouldn't this also adjust our weight matrix based on how wrong or right we were? **NOPE**.
+All our slope is telling us is how confident the predcition was.
+We need to adjust our error *BASED* on how confident we were.
+You need to know where you were wrong or right and adjust the weights accoridngly based on this.

+3. I mentioned above that having a big neural network with a *nonlinear* activation fucntion is just as good as a neural network that is one layer deep.
+Recall, we used a nonlinear activation fucntion here.
+Does that mean this specific neural network in nonlinear? **NOPE**.
+This neural network has only a single layer right now, so it doesn't matter that we have this fancy activation fucntion because the network itself can only understand one to one relationships.

+Point #3 brings me to my next example.